ahgroup/handelgroupwebsite/content/project/multiscale/index.md

 summary = "Multi-scale analysis of infectious disease dynamics."

 # Tags: can be used for filtering projects.
-tags = ["Infectious Disease Dynamics", "Multi-scale analysis"]
+tags = ["Infectious Disease Dynamics", "Multi-scale analysis","research"]

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.